kairosity/next-blog/README.md

 - Users can register, login & logout.
 - Authentication is handled using next-auth JWT
 - Users are saved to MongoDB.

-- Pages are viewed conditionally,
+- Pages are viewed conditionally, based on whether a user is logged in or not.
+- User Dashboard is only visible to logged in users.
+- Logged in users cannot view Register or Login Pages.

+- No UI user notifications implemented yet.
+All error & success messaging currently happens in the console.

 ## Testing
 - Basic tests on non-API-reliant elements are functional.
 - Issues arose with testing async functionality.
 Specifically I could not map through individual blog posts.
 - More research is needed on my part to create & run these tests, but the scaffolding can be seen in